 I hope that I convinced you that following above 7 tips, you can outsmart your boss, even when he appears more intelligent than you.
 It can help you greatly improving your working relationship(s).
 Be careful of the pitfalls, when you are really smarter than your manager and use the advice given above.

 From my own experience I know that the above remedies can work and lead to positive results, however: what if it does not give you the outcome you want?
 In such a case it is time to start thinking about changing jobs or better yet, becoming your own boss and work from home.
 I am doing this and so can you!

 My recommendation would be that you start your own internet business, have your own website and promote the products your hobbies and interests through affiliate programs and marketing.
-By joining what bis probably the world’s best program, Wealthy Affiliate (WA), you will be guided all the way from starting your own website (in minutes), to making quality content, getting traffic, joining affiliate programs and making money.
+By joining what bis probably the world’s best program and certainly the most popular program, Wealthy Affiliate (WA), you will be guided all the way from starting your own website (in minutes), to making quality content, getting traffic, joining affiliate programs and making money.
 You can find out more about this once in a lifetime opportunity and how it works in my personal view here.
 Through the link in this review you can join them for free for one week to see for yourself!